RitreshGirdhar/IOT-DeviceMonitoring/README.md

 ![Message recieved](https://github.com/RitreshGirdhar/IOT-DeviceMonitoring/blob/master/images/Message-Received.png)

-WIP: Need to share logstash configuration to read data from rabbitMQ queue and pass it to weather index in ELK.

-Start logstash with below configuration name logstash-rabbitmq.conf.
-Its basic configuration , which will read from RabbitMq and dump events into weather index in Elastic Search.
+Start logstash with configuration i.e logstash-rabbitmq.conf.
+It is a basic configuration,which will read from RabbitMQ and dump events into weather index in Elastic Search.

-paster below conf in logstash-rabbitmq.conf
+paste below conf in logstash-rabbitmq.conf file
 ```
 input {
     rabbitmq {